ChenglongWang/GAME-Net/README.md

     You should now have the repo ``gnn_eads`` in your current directory.

 2. Create a conda environment.
-Enter the repo: You should find the file `environment.txt`: It contains the information about the packages needed to create the environment for this project.
+Enter the repo.
+You should find the file `requirements.txt`: It contains the information about the packages needed to create the environment for this project (NB: The environment occupies 6.5 GB, check that you have enough space before installing it).

-    `conda create --name GNN --file environment.txt`
+    `conda create --name GNN --file requirements.txt`

     Check that you have created the new environment by typing `conda env list`: A list with all your environments appears, together with the newly created `GNN`.
-Activate it with `conda activate GNN` (you will see the name of the current active environment within parentheses on the left of the terminal).
+Activate it with `conda activate GNN` (you will see the name of the current active environment within parentheses on the left of the terminal prompt).

-3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), a package at the base of the framework.
-Clone the repo in the existing `gnn_eads` base directory (i.e., be sure to be in `gnn_eads` before executing the following command) and install it with pip:
+3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), an in-house package for manipulating chemical structures, and [Ray](https://docs.ray.io/en/latest/index.html), a tool for hyperparameter optimization.
+Since they are not available in the conda-forge channel, use pip to install them:

-    `pip install pyrdtp`
+    `pip install pyrdtp ray`

-    To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp in the list.
+    To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp and ray in the list.

 Done!
 In theory now everything is set up to start playing with the GNN framework!